• Skip to primary navigation

 • For new build properties: any sockets need to be at least 450mm up from the actual floor level of a given room

-• As for TV points, telephone outlets, doorbells and light switches: these need to be at a max height of 1200mm from the floor
+• For new build properties TV points, telephone outlets, doorbells and light switches: these need to be at a max height of 1200mm from the floor

-• In addition to this: electrical sockets, switches and other electrical control devices should be a minimum of 350mm from any corner of a room
+• For room corners in new build properties: electrical sockets, switches and other electrical control devices should be a minimum of 350mm from any corner of a room

 • Un-inhabited rooms: Unless the house is specifically designed for a person with limited reach these requirements do not apply in garages and kitchens or other un-inhabited rooms

-As you can imagine these regulations have been put in place to ensure that those with some limited means can easily access any sockets or switches within a new build property.
+As stated, these regulations have been put in place to ensure that those with some limited means can easily access any sockets or switches within a new build property.

-A frequently asked question is " Do these measurements apply to the top or bottom of the sockets and switches.
-Part M of the building regulations offers a good diagram to illustrate that sockets, switches, telephone points etc should be between these dimensions.
-That is to say that the bottom of lower level sockets etc should be at 450mm while the top of upper level switches etc should be at 1200mm
+A frequently asked question is " Do these measurements apply to the top or bottom of the sockets and switches?
+Part M of the building regulations helps to answer this by offering a diagram to illustrate exactly where sockets, switches, telephone points etc. can be placed.

 Socket Height in Utility Rooms and Garages (un-inhabited areas)